 “Heathrow is one of the biggest airports in the world.
 We also want to be one of the best airports in the world,” said CEO John Holland-Kaye.
 “Salesforce Customer 360 helps us make every journey better for millions of passengers.”

 Better journeys mean happier customers and stronger business outcomes.
 Heathrow, which operates with the support of around 75,000 people, is now Europe’s busiest airport and second in the world for international travel.
-Greater integration, automation, and personalization have also helped the airport boost digital revenue by 30% since 2019.
+Greater integration, automation, and personalisation have also helped the airport boost digital revenue by 30% since 2019.

 Here are some key takeaways from Heathrow’s digital journey that can help you unlock greater value for your business.